newlandsvalley/purescript-abc-scores/README.md

 Limitations
 -----------

 *  ABC's modified key signature (for defining non-classical modes as found in, for example, some klezmer scores) is not supported.
+(It is not yet supported by VexFlow.)
+*  Chords are not supported (intentionally).
+*  Slurs are not supported.
+This is partly because they are problematic in ABC (being unbalanceable) and partly because it is unclear to me how they are supported in VexFlow across stave bars.